asulibraries/asu_events/README.md

 4. Go to Admin -> Structure -> Blocks and create a custom block -> Events.
 5. Embed the block via layout builder or entity embed on a page.

+See lib-notes.md for changes made from the Webspark ASU Events module.

 ## Requirements

 Drupal 8.x, 9.x, or 10.x.

+Fontawesome and Fontawesome Iconpicker modules.